 Have not been tampered with or equipped with add-on or modified parts that would have a permanent effect on battery degradation or vehicle range.

-Have no indication of abuse (e.g., racing, overloading, or other misuse), neglect, improper maintenance, or other factors that would have a permanent effect on electric range.
+Have no indication of abuse (e.g., racing, overloading, or other misuse), neglect, improper maintenance, or other factors determined through application of good engineering judgment that would have a permanent effect on electric range.

 Have no detected or known malfunction(s) that would affect the electric range.
 CARB may repair a vehicle with a detected or known malfunction and then include the vehicle in the test sample group if the Executive Officer, on a case-by-case basis and using good engineering judgment, determines that such action is reasonably necessary.
 The decision to repair a vehicle imposes no additional responsibilities on the manufacturer and is undertaken solely by CARB for assessing compliance.